elastic/apm-agent-nodejs/CONTRIBUTING.md

 The APM Agent is open source and we love to receive contributions from our community — you!

 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code.

 You can get in touch with us through [Discuss](https://discuss.elastic.co/c/apm), feedback and ideas are always welcome.

 ## Code contributions

 If you have a bugfix or new feature that you would like to contribute, please find or open an issue about it first.
 Talk about what you would like to do.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.

-You will have to fork the `apm-agent-nodejs` repo, please follow the instructions in the [readme](README.md).

 ### Submitting your changes